VascoC24/VascoC24/README.md

 ## About Me

-I'm a recent Computer Engineering graduate with a passion for cloud computing, software development, and solving real-world problems through technology.
+I'm a recent Computer Engineering graduate and am passionate about leaning and improving.
+Currently, I am focused on getting my Azure AZ-104 certification to enhance my expertise in cloud solutions.
 I enjoy learning new tools and technologies and applying them to build scalable and efficient solutions.
-My areas of interest include:
+My areas of interest include

 - ☁️ **Cloud Computing** (Azure)
 - 🛠️ **DevOps & Automation**
 - 💻 **Software Development** (Backend/Frontend/Fullstack)

 I recently earned the **Microsoft AZ-900 (Azure Fundamentals)** certification, which has given me a solid foundation in cloud concepts and Azure services.
-I'm excited to continue growing in the cloud space and exploring advanced certifications.

 ---